Loading blog...

 What is due diligence checking in banking?

-Due diligence checking in banking is a mandatory, ongoing risk-management process where financial institutions verify customer identities, assess the risk of money laundering or fraud, screen against sanctions and PEP databases, and monitor transactions continuously.
-It covers three levels: Simplified (SDD), Standard (CDD), and Enhanced (EDD), applied based on each customer’s risk profile.
+It is a mandatory, ongoing risk-management process where banks verify customer identities, assess the risk of money laundering or fraud, screen against sanctions and PEP databases, and monitor transactions continuously.
+It covers three levels, Simplified (SDD), Customer (CDD), and Enhanced (EDD), applied by risk profile.

-What are the 4 pillars of customer due diligence?
+What are the four pillars of customer due diligence?

 When is Enhanced Due Diligence (EDD) required?

-EDD is required when a customer is classified as high-risk.
-This includes Politically Exposed Persons (PEPs), individuals or entities from FATF-identified high-risk jurisdictions, customers with complex or opaque beneficial ownership structures, and any account flagged on sanctions watchlists maintained by OFAC, the EU, or the UN.
+When a customer is high-risk: Politically Exposed Persons (PEPs), individuals or entities from FATF-identified high-risk jurisdictions, customers with complex or opaque ownership, and any account flagged on OFAC, EU, or UN sanctions lists.

 How long do banks need to keep due diligence records?

-Most regulatory frameworks require banks to retain CDD records for a minimum of five years from the end of the customer relationship, including identity documents, risk assessments, and any Suspicious Activity Reports filed.
+Most frameworks require banks to retain CDD records for at least five years from the end of the customer relationship, including identity documents, risk assessments, and any Suspicious Activity Reports filed.

 How does AI document processing improve due diligence accuracy?

-AI-powered IDP eliminates the 4–8% manual error rate in KYC document extraction.
-It reads, classifies, and validates documents in seconds, cross-references global watchlists in real time, and creates immutable audit trails automatically.
-Banks using IDP-powered due diligence report up to 80% reduction in processing costs and 87% faster onboarding.
+AI-powered IDP removes the 4 to 8% manual error rate by reading, classifying, and validating documents in seconds, cross-referencing global watchlists in real time, and creating immutable audit trails.
+Banks report up to 80% lower processing cost and up to 87% faster onboarding.